deepset-ai/haystack-core-integrations/integrations/langfuse/README.md

 ## Usage

-To enable tracing in your Haystack pipeline, add the `LangfuseComponent` to your pipeline.
+To enable tracing in your Haystack pipeline, add the `LangfuseConnector` to your pipeline.
 Here's an example:

 ```python
 import os